recbus/caribou/README.md

  :D #{:B :C}}
 ```
 In this example, there are two equally valid ordering of migrations (`[:A :C :B :D]` and `[:A :B :C :D]`).
 By tolerating either
-order, caribou allows the features associated with migrations `:B` and `:C` to be developed and deployed in any order.
-This
+order, caribou allows the features associated with migrations `:B` and `:C` to be developed and deployed in any order: independent
-flexibility can even allow parallel development against a shared database.
+migrations can be applied to a shared database in any order, and merging of the migrations data source (a map) is less precarious
+since the order of migrations doesn't matter.

 ## The only reliable record of prior migrations is the database itself
 It is tempting to assume that the source (idiomatically, an EDN data file) of migration transaction data is a reliable record